Last updated: February 20, 2024

 You can park your car alongside the road and make your way to the lookout via that walking trail.
 The nearest bus stop is a few hundred metres away on Gordon Rd.

-Once you’ve parked your car, or have arrived from the nearest bus stop, it’s time to make your way to the lookout via the access walk.
+Once you’ve parked your car or arrived from the nearest bus stop, it’s time to visit the lookout via the access walk.

 The access walking trail can be found between two properties with a recognisable white fence on the right side of the trail.